lorenzo-trevizani/flutter-first-app/README.md

-# first_app
+# First App

-A new Flutter project.
+A new Flutter project that introduces Flutter core concepts by implementing a rolling dice app.

 ## Getting Started